New to Cricket? Here's Exactly What You Need to Buy First

 FAQ

-At 6 feet and new to cricket, look for a bat between 2lb 8oz and 2lb 10oz.
-Don't go heavier — you'll be late on every shot and your bottom hand will take over.
+For most adult beginners, look for a bat between 2lb 8oz and 2lb 10oz.
+Do not go heavier — you will be late on every shot and your bottom hand will take over.
 Lighter is almost always better for a beginner.
+If you are smaller or younger, 2lb 6oz to 2lb 8oz.
+Read the Bat Size Guide for the full breakdown.

 Should I knock in my bat?

-Yes, if it's English willow.
-Kashmir willow bats usually come pre-knocked.
-For English willow, spend 2-3 hours with a mallet oiling and knocking the face and edges before you face a ball.
+Yes, if it is English willow.
+Kashmir willow bats usually come pre-knocked from the factory — you can use them immediately.
+For English willow, spend 2–3 hours with a mallet oiling and knocking the face and edges before you face a ball.
 Skip this step and your bat will crack on the first hard new ball.
+We have a complete guide: How to Knock In and Oil a Cricket Bat.

 Can I use a junior bat as an adult?